How to Add Door Mouldings for Architectural Detail

 Measure and cut a small piece of crown moulding to wrap around the side, with one side mitre cut at a 45 degree angle to fit into the corner of the larger section.

 The flat baseboard moulding sits on top of the existing door casing.
 Place a generous amount of construction adhesive on the back of the flat baseboard moulding and place it on top of the existing door casement.
-Press to the wall and then used finishing nails to nail to the wall.
+Press to the wall and then use finishing nails to nail to the wall.
 We used 1.5″, 18 gauge nails in our nail gun for this.
+Try to nail into a wall stud if possible.

 “Layer” the crown moulding on top of the flat baseboard moulding, gluing and nailing in place.
 Then place the crown end piece and nail and glue in place.